Giuliani: Trump won't give Mueller any more written answers

 President Donald Trump's attorney, Rudy Giuliani,said Thursday that the president and his legal team will not be providing special counsel Robert Mueller with any additional written answers.

-Asked if Trump would have to give Mueller, tasked with investigating Russian interference in the 2016 election, with any more written answers to investigators' questions, Giuliani told The Hill that the president is "not answering any more questions from these people."
+The presidentis "not answering any more questions from these people," Giuliani told The Hill.

-"I think I announced about 10 days ago 'over my dead body,' and I'm not dead yet,” Giuliani said, referencing a remark he made to "Fox News Sunday" host Chris Wallace earlier this month.
+"I think I announced about 10 days ago 'over my dead body,' and I'm not dead yet,” Giuliani said, referring to a remark he made to "Fox News Sunday" host Chris Wallace this month.

 Robert Mueller reportedly nearing end of Russian probeDec.
 22, 201809:53